Lindafchsl/abap-file-formats/docs/json.md

 The following changes to file formats are considered incompatible:

-- Content type of the file is changed (e.g., from XML to JSON)
+- Content type of the file is changed (e.g. from XML to JSON)
 - Mandatory fields are added
-- Content structure within the file is changed (e.g., field is moved to a sub structure)
+- Content structure within the file is changed (e.g. field is moved to a sub structure)
 - Mandatory fields are removed  (old implementations might rely on the field to be mandatory)
 - Non-mandatory fields are removed
 - Fields are renamed
-- Type of a field is changed (e.g., from `string` to `number`)
+- Type of a field is changed (e.g. from `string` to `number`)
 - Semantic of a field is changed
-- Values of a field (e.g., in enum) are removed
+- Values of a field (e.g. in enum) are removed
 - Length of a field is shortened
 - Length of a field is extended if some systems cannot store this information
-- Values for a field (enum) that has no specified default value are added.
+- Values for a field (enum) that has no specified default value are added

 ## Writing JSON Schema with ABAP Types

 Each JSON Schema provided in this repository is automatically generated.
 For this purpose, an interface corresponds to each object type in which the necessary components of the type are described in the type `ty_main`.
 The name of the interface follows the pattern `zif_aff_<object_type>_v<version_number>`.
-Here, `<object_type>` can be either the (R3TR) object type or the (LIMU) sub object type, since R3TR and LIMU object types share the same namespace. `<version_number>` is an increasing integer that starts with `1``.
+Here, `<object_type>` can be either the (R3TR) object type or the (LIMU) sub object type, since R3TR and LIMU object types share the same namespace. `<version_number>` is an increasing integer that starts with `1`.

-The ABAP types are self-contained, so it is possible to work on them in any system (e.g., in an SAP BTP, ABAP environment system).
+The ABAP types are self-contained, which means it is possible to work on them in any system (e.g. in an SAP BTP, ABAP environment system).

 Instead of hashed tables, please use sorted tables with a defined key.

 The JSON Schema is generated based on the fields and their ABAP type specification defined in `ty_main`.
-Each field defined in the structure is transformed to a JSON representation using a camel case notation (e.g, field `abap_language_version` is transformed to the field `abapLanguageVersion` in the JSON Schema).
+Each field defined in the structure is transformed to a JSON representation using a camel case notation (e.g. field `abap_language_version` is transformed to the field `abapLanguageVersion` in the JSON Schema).
 The ABAP type information fills the JSON Schema fields `type`, `length`, `minimum`, `maximum`.

 Fields `format_version` and `header` are mandatory and translate to `formatVersion` and `header` in the JSON Schema.
 The interface [`zif_aff_types_v1`](../file-formats/zif_aff_types_v1.intf.abap) offers a type for the format version and different headers for reuse, but also other often repeated types.